What to watch on Netflix, Prime, Disney Plus, and Max this weekend

 Watch now: Prime Video

-The first season of a show that is being compared to Reacher has just landed on Prime Video, and this one is perfect for all of you action-seeking crime junkies.
-Starring Black Adam actor Aldis Hodge, Cross follows Washington D.C. homicide detective Alex Cross as he struggles to balance his career and personal struggles following the sudden death of his wife.
-Now, he and a forensic psychologist must team up to face Cross’ biggest challenge yet, a sadistic serial killer.
-The show is based on the bestselling book series of the same name by James Patterson.
+Now, this one won’t go down as being one of the best shows on Prime Video, but if you’re in for some easy viewing this weekend then Amazon’s Cruel Intentions series might just be the answer.
+Adapted from the popular 1999 movie of the same name starring Sarah Michelle Gellar, Ryan Phillippe, and Reese Witherspoon, which is in turn based on a 1782 novel titled Dangerous Liaisons, the show tells the same tale of a privilege and deception.
+At an American college, step-siblings Caroline and Lucien try to secure their place at the top of the social ladder by corrupting the daughter of the Vice President of the United States.
+However, the show has already spun up some controversy as it proves to be even more scandalous than the original movie.

 Looking for something else to watch?
-Check out our list of the best Netflix shows, or one of the best movies on Disney Plus.
+Check out our list of the best Netflix movies, or the best movies on Disney Plus.

 I am an Entertainment Writer here at GamesRadar+, covering TV and film for SFX and Total Film online.
 I have a Bachelors Degree in Media Production and Journalism and a Masters in Fashion Journalism from UAL.
 In the past I have written for local UK and US newspaper outlets such as the Portland Tribune and York Mix and worked in communications, before focusing on film and entertainment writing.
 I am a HUGE horror fan and in 2022 I created my very own single issue feminist horror magazine.